Turner’s syndrome; Ullrich-Turner syndrome; gonadal dysgenesis

 The diagnosis of Turner syndrome is made by chromosomal analysis or karyotyping, and involves a blood test.

 Karyotyping can also be performed during pregnancy if there are significant concerns.
-This is done by analysing the fluid surrounding the foetus (amniocentesis) and is done as an inpatient.
+This is done by analysing the fluid surrounding the foetus called amniocentesis.
+This is done after 13 weeks’ gestation.
 Associated complications are screened for at diagnosis and then from time to time afterwards as an outpatient.
+Testing can also be done through chorionic villus sampling.

 Treatment of Turner syndrome depends on the symptoms the child shows.
 Health professionals from different specialities deal with any disorders of the heart, kidney, ears and eyes.
 Some physical features of Turner syndrome are purely cosmetic and do not need treatment.
 Psychological support may assist with educational or social difficulties.

 Endocrinologists are involved in three main areas:

-Growth hormone is generally well tolerated but needs to be given daily by injection and as any other medicine can have side-effects.
-Rare symptoms include headaches, visual disturbances, hip or knee pain, and painful or enlarging moles.
-Growth hormone may also increase the higher risk of type 2 diabetes and lipid disturbances.
+Growth hormone is generally well tolerated but needs to be given daily by injection and can rarely have side-effects such as headaches, visual disturbances, hip or knee pain, and painful or enlarging moles.
+Growth hormone may also increase the higher risk of type 2 diabetes and lipid disturbances, so girls on growth hormone treatment will be closely monitored.

 In low doses, oxandrolone has few side-effects.
-At higher doses, it can produce abnormal liver function and also deepening of the voice, but at usual doses, these are not often a problem.
+At higher doses, it can cause abnormal liver function and deepening of the voice, but at usual doses, these are not often a problem.

 Although the oral contraceptive pill is widely taken, it does have side-effects in a few individuals such as nausea, vomiting, weight gain, gallstones, high cholesterol, high blood pressure and increased risk of blood clots.

-All people with Turner syndrome should lead a healthy lifestyle throughout their life to reduce long-term risks.
+People with Turner syndrome should be encouraged to lead a healthy lifestyle throughout their life to reduce long-term risks.
 They should have regular check-ups during adult life, ideally in a specialist Turner syndrome clinic.
-Adult women with Turner syndrome are more likely to have a number of health issues including high blood pressure, diabetes and an underactive thyroid gland' data-content='1456' >thyroid gland (hypothyroidism).
+Adult women with Turner syndrome are more likely to have a number of health issues including high blood pressure, diabetes, and an underactive thyroid gland (hypothyroidism).
 Repeated ear infections may lead to deafness, if not adequately treated.